-The Biondi Education Center specializes in supporting students with learning disabilities, emotional disorders, and/or other health impairments.
+The Biondi Education Center specializes in supporting students with learning disabilities, emotional disorders, autism, and/or other health impairments.
 We support Committees on Special Education (CSEs) on achieving the specific goals of each student’s Individual Education Program (IEP).
 We also work with the Central Base Support Team (CBST) in New York City and CSEs on referrals.

 What is a Learning Disability?